Journey to the East (3)

 The Qutb has a spiral staircase of 400 steps inside, which we bravely scaled, and were rewarded by a magnificent bird’s-eye view of the temple ruins surrounding the Minar.
 That included…

 … the “Iron Pillar,” which you can spot on the bottom right of the previous picture.
 It was built in the fourth century.
-It is just over seven meters in height and weighing over six tons.
+It is just over seven meters in height and weighs over six tons.

 For good luck and fortune you are expected to do what I am doing this picture: wrap your arms backwards around the pillar, with your fingers touching.
 This of course restricts it to adults — we saw children desperately trying to invoke the magic of the pillar, and not succeeding.